 The analysis of the scientific literature showed that companies should orient their activities towards customers and create profitable and long-term relationships with them.
 For this reason, the authors recommend that business managers implement and apply management accounting methods that will effectively support their decisions in creating and maintaining profitable customer relationships.
 There is still a lack of studies on applicable tools to support the maintenance of profitable customer relationships.
-The authors resolve to conduct research on the relevant criteria affecting customer relationships and propose a customer cost accounting model that supports customer relationships.
+The authors resolve to conduct research on the relevant criteria affecting customer relationships and propose a customer cost accounting model that supports customer relationship management by providing reliable information on the profitability of these relationships.

 The empirical research conducted began with the formulation of research problems.
 In the second stage, research methods and techniques were selected.
 The research procedure used a quantitative method, which consisted of face-to-face surveys using the survey technique, conducted among employees of enterprises with at least 50 employees.
 The purposive selection was dictated by the results of various scientific studies indicating that more advanced methods of management accounting are used primarily by medium and large enterprises.
 This is related to the capital capabilities and management needs of these enterprises and resulting from the size and thus the potential of a given enterprise.
 In addition, statistical methods were used, which included primary data analysis techniques.
-The analysis was carried out using STATISTICA[TM].
+The analysis was carried out using STATISTICATM.